Skip to Content

 If you’re planning on mushroom foraging, I highly recommend picking up this field guide for North American mushrooms.

-Poisonous Mushrooms Commonly Found in Yards & Gardens
+How to Identify Poisonous Mushrooms in Yards & Gardens

 A grouping of deadly death cap mushrooms growing in the woods.

-Death cap mushrooms are generally found in Europe but can now be found in other regions thanks to cultivation of non-native tree species.
+Death cap mushrooms, one of the most dangerous mushrooms, are generally found in Europe but can now be found in other regions thanks to cultivation of non-native tree species.

 These deadly mushrooms have a white stem, white gills, and a white to light-green cap.